Human Rights Complaints

 Inquiring at the Yukon Human Rights Commission

 Anyone is free to contact the Commission at any time to learn more about human rights law in Yukon.
 This includes an individual who feels that they have experienced discrimination, an organization seeking to learn more about human rights, or an individual or organization that has had a complaint filed against them.
-Commission staff are neutral, and will provide assistance to both Complainants and Respondents.
+Commission staff are neutral and will help all parties navigate the process.

-We encourage potential inquirers to visit the following pages, which provide additional relevant information regarding human rights complaints:
+We encourage potential inquirers to visit the following pages for information about human rights complaints:

 Making a complaint